KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

 I will dedicate my time to ensuring stability on the network and adding to the ecosystem.
 Your support is greatly appreciated!

-Feel free to message me on slack @webworker01 if you have any questions.
+Feel free to message me on slack or telegram @webworker01 if you have any questions.

-Vote for me as a **North America Notary Node operator** by sending **VOTE2018** to

-    RPyD36pL25mRh4uNR2AaEHfoUjVHYDUbVe

-or

-    zcFqBdWn8bRJrnCPRdofJQM1rpzCGCVfkojwBuasWSpFiARmY7YFH1Niu9PkQa8SfFacpRtxXkBCAK58hayo9yb6Q4y6wbF

-(Do not use the z address if you wish to be credited rewards)